shivioua/progressive-awake/holidays-wanted-june-2009.md

 ### Description

 Step into mid-June 2009 with this DJ mix, recorded just after the Lobotomia party and on the cusp of much-needed summer break plans.
 With work and studies piling up, creating this set became a release — a way to breathe, reset, and escape from the rush of daily responsibilities.
-As the 11th mix in the Progressive Awake series, it’s filled with immersive progressive house beats, designed to transport you and offer a moment of pure detachment.
+As the 11th mix in the Progressive Awake series, it’s filled with immersive progressive house and trance beats, designed to transport you and offer a moment of pure detachment.

 ### Listen on